 15. In Phase I, the Az ISA will monitor the OASIS sites currently used by the individual TPs.
-In Phase II, the Az ISA must implement a statewide OASIS site, which will be used to administer reservations related to Retail Network Integration Transmission Service (ARNITS®) as well as wholesale transmission service.
-In Phase I, the Az ISA will monitor the OASIS sites currently used by the individual service.
+In Phase II, the Az ISA must implement a statewide OASIS site, which will be used to administer reservations related to Retail Network Integration Transmission Service (ARNITS@) as well as wholesale transmission service.